VCL3D/VolumetricCapture/docs/synchronization.md

 The Volumetric Capture system offers synchronized recording for multiple.
 Synchronization is achieved on play-back after:

-1. Assuming intra-device color & depth stream synchronization (or best effort in some devices, allowing for a small `ms` desync offset)
+1. Assuming intra-device color & depth stream synchronization (or best effort in some devices, allowing for a small `ms` desync offset),
-2. Configuring inter-sensor hardware synchronization (optional - best required for best results when capturing fast performances)
+2. Configuring inter-sensor hardware synchronization (optional - best required for best results when capturing fast performances),
 3. Placing all sensors on the same _global_ timeline

 # Hardware Synchronization